Advanced Boxplot Maker

 The box and whisker plot maker generates an advanced boxplot.
-To load the data from the basic boxplot maker, press the 'Load last run' button.
+To load the data from the basic boxplot maker, press the 'Last run' button.

 Enter data in columns